 This UTI remedy is a favorite of Dr. Jonathan Wright.
-In fact, it doesn’t just work spectacularly well for bladder infection's, it also works a treat on upset stomachs, gastro, food poisoning, along with other horrible stomach bugs such as the dreaded “Bali belly” (if you’ve ever been to Bali you’ll know what we're talking about).
+In fact, it doesn’t just work spectacularly well for bladder infections, it also works a treat on upset stomachs, gastro and food poisoning, along with other horrible stomach bugs such as the dreaded “Bali belly” (if you’ve ever been to Bali and had this then you’ll know what we're talking about).
 Potassium iodide is a very powerful anti-parasitic and anti-bacterial agent and is highly alkalizing to the body.
 Because a UTI is primarily a bacterial infection, potassium iodide gets a hold of it and kills it… fast!
 The "alkalizing" also helps to rid the body of infection and promote rapid healing.
 4

-This is one supplement I always have in the house and we never go on holidays without it.
+This is one supplement my wife and I always have in the house and we never go on holidays without it.
 Although I never get sick (I don’t, that’s the honest truth) I always have some on hand or close by just in case anyone else needs it.

 It’s definitely worth its weight in gold!

 You can buy potassium iodide online or from any well-stocked health food store.
 Take the maximum amount recommend on the bottle - in either liquid, granule or capsule form - for one to two weeks.
-This is another handy supplement that you can safely purchase from Amazon...
+Here's what it looks like if you're interested...
 Potassium Iodide (SSKI)